 This is the real workhorse of hardwood floor sanding.
 It's a massive piece of equipment, too heavy for most people to lift—two people are required and, even then, they should be very strong people.

 The drum sander consists of the sander itself, a large dust bag, and a drum on which you attach large sheets of sanding paper.
-Be absolutely sure to buy the sanding paper at the tool rental yard, and you probably won't find it at your local Home Depot or Lowe's and certainly won't find it at a local hardware store.
+Be absolutely sure to buy the sanding paper at the tool rental yard—you probably won't find it at your local Home Depot or Lowe's and certainly won't find it at a local hardware store.
 The rental yard employees will recommend at least three gradations of coarse, medium, and fine sanding paper.
-Be sure to overbuy sanding paper, as most rental yards will buy back unused paper (but confirm this first with them).
+It is better to overbuy sanding paper, as most rental yards will buy back unused paper (best to confirm this with them).

 Roughly the same size as the drum sander and also employing a dust bag, the vibrating sander will come as a welcome relief from the drum sander.
 It's lighter, there's less danger of hurting the wood, and because of the vibrating motion, it's easier to move across the floor.

 As the name implies, the edge sander gets in those hard-to-reach areas that the drum sander and vibrating or large orbital sander can't reach.
 Unlike the drum or vibrating sander, the edge sander is hand-held.
 It does have a dust bag, though, and does have an orbital motion.

 The edge sander is not the Black & Decker you might have in your garage.
 It's heavy, expensive, and has the kind of power you need to sand down hardwood floor.
 Please don't think of using your own orbital sander, as this will only lead to frustration.
 The edge sander is relatively inexpensive to rent and will make your work go faster.